 |Course delivery||Lecture||20 Hours 20 x 1 hour lectures|

-Lectures (L) include those which offer explanations of theoretical ideas, interlaced with lectures which seek to discuss theories in a cross-perspectival fashion.
-Seminars (S) will follow the pattern outlined above.
+There will be two lectures per week.
+Lectures offering explanations of theoretical ideas will be interlaced with lectures which seek to discuss theories in a cross-perspectival fashion.

 The weekly seminars will use the module reader to focus on the following topics: Structuralism, Marxism, Poststructuralism, Feminism and Psychoanalysis.